 to be a common problem throughout the Valles preserve, a

-consequence of severe forest fires in the area rather than any
+consequence of recent forest fires in the area rather than any

-lack of diligence on the part of the Preserve.
+lack of diligence on the part of the Preserve staff.

 Rabbit Mountain rhyolite.
 35 50.578N 106 27.648W